 I wrote an article about the effects of alcoholism on a family for The Pool, and then it was announced shortly after that the online women’s magazine will go into administration.
-The site was a wonderful platform for women to find their voice and tell their stories; it’s such sad news, to hear it hasn’t […]Read More Something I wrote for The Pool
+The site was a wonderful platform for women to find their voice and tell their stories; it’s such sad news, to hear it hasn’t […]Read More My Alcoholic Parent and I

 So – my girl Chaz and I have started a podcast called Spilling My Chai!
 There are so many incredible podcasts out there, and initially I was worried ours would get lost in the digital sea of online voices – but we decided to go for it anyway.
 Why, you ask?
 Because we really wanted […]Read More Podcast: Spilling My Chai